 Sugiyama Castle (杉山城 Sugiyama-jō) was a hilltop castle located in modern-day Ranzan, Saitama Prefecture.
 Constructed on a mountain ridge at the edge of the Kantō plain it was overlooking the old Kamakura Highway, the modern-day Kanetsu Expressway.
 Making perfect use of the steep topography more than ten enclosures consisting of dry moats and clay walls were built across an area of eight hectares.

-The designers of the castle used complex earthworks and moats as well as sophisticated construction techniques such as yokoya-kakari (横矢掛かり or 横矢掛り), structures that allowed defenders to attack the enemy from the side, and byōbu-ori (屏風折), castle walls that zigzag back and forth like a multi-panelled folding screens, thereby giving defenders a broader field of view to mount crossfire counter-attacks from within the castle.
+The designers of the castle used elaborate earthworks and moats as well as sophisticated construction techniques such as yokoya-kakari (横矢掛かり or 横矢掛り), structures that allowed defenders to attack the enemy from the side, and byōbu-ori (屏風折), castle walls that zigzag back and forth like a multi-panelled folding screen.
+These techniques gave the defenders a broader field of view to mounting crossfire counter-attacks from within the castle.
 Sugiyama Castle is considered one of the masterpieces of Sengoku castles.

-The year of construction as well as the builder of the castle are unknown.
-The Hōjō clan as well as the Ogigayatsu Uesugi and the Yamanouchi Uesugi were mentioned as potential candidates, but recent excavations suggest that the castle might have been used by the Ogigayatsu Uesugi in their conflicts with the Yamanouchi clan in the 15th century.
+The year of construction and the builder of the castle are unknown.
+The Hōjō clan, as well as the Ogigayatsu Uesugi and the Yamanouchi Uesugi, were mentioned as potential candidates, but recent excavations suggest that the Ogigayatsu Uesugi may have been used the castle in their conflicts with the Yamanouchi clan in the 15th century.
 A certain Sugiyama Mondo, a vassal of the Ueda clan of Matsuyama Castle, is said to have been in charge of this castle.
 Earthenware vessels and ceramics of the period between the end of 15th century and the mid of 16th century were excavated from the castle site.

 Sugiyama Castle has been designated a National Historic Site in 2008 and was added to the "Additional 100 Finest Japanese Castles" (続日本100名城 Zoku Nihon hyaku meijō) in April 2017.